FlowFuse/website/src/blog/2024/06/filtering-mapping-sorting-reducing-with-node-red.md

 ## Sorting

 Sorting, as the name suggests, means arranging items in a specific order.
 This order can be ascending (smallest to largest), descending (largest to smallest), or based on any defined criteria.
 In the Node-RED you can sort the numbers, alphabets, arrays, strings, and more.
 To perform sorting, we have to use the Node-RED Sort Node.

 1. Drag the Sort node on the canvas.
-2. Set the key to timestamp as the JsonAta expression and then the order "ascending". we set the key to a timestamp because we want to sort the data based on the timestamp you can set its temperature if you want to sort based on it.
+2. Set the key to `timestamp` as the JSONata expression and then set the order to 'ascending'.
+We set the key to timestamp because we want to sort the data based on the timestamp.
+You can set it to temperature if you want to sort based on that instead.

 !["Screenshot of sort node sorting data in ascending order based on timestamp"](./images/filtering-mapping-sorting-reducing-data-with-node-red-sort-node.png "Screenshot of sort node sorting data in ascending order based on timestamp"){data-zoomable}